Frequently Asked Questions

 If your instructor chooses to require a pen-and-paper exam or a proctored online test, you will need to come to campus or make arrangements to take a proctored exam at a certified testing center.
 A proctor monitors your exam in a controlled environment.
 You may take the test at the Computerized Testing Center or another location designated by your instructor.

-- If you need assistance with computing on campus or Blackboard, contact the staff at the Student HelpDesk.
+- If you need assistance with computing on campus or Canvas, contact the staff at the HelpDesk.

 - If you are having trouble with your computer, you will need to contact the manufacturer or the store where you bought it.